anish2690/vue-cookie-next/README.md

 # vue-cookie-next

-A simple Vue.js 3 plugin for handling browser cookies with typescript support
+A simple Vue 3 plugin for handling browser cookies with typescript support

 ## Installation